Xinyi-Ding/Scolarly-Net/README.md

 #### Overall Test Results

 The majority of test cases have passed, demonstrating the correctness of the code's functionality.
 However, there is one failed test case related to handling invalid SQL queries, indicating that the prototype still needs to be improved.

+### Summary of Issues with the Program

+1. Invalid SQL Query Handling: The program fails to handle invalid SQL queries gracefully, leading to errors and potential crashes.
+2. Entity Recognition Errors: The entity recognition process is not fully accurate, leading to misclassified or incomplete entity data.
+3. Formula Conversion Issues: The process of converting formulas from PDF to DOCX is error-prone, leading to incorrect or garbled text in the output.

+### Recommendations for Improvement

+1. Enhanced Error Handling: Implement better error handling and validation for SQL queries to prevent crashes and provide user-friendly error messages.
+2. Improved Entity Recognition: Refine the entity recognition algorithm to improve accuracy, particularly for complex or out-of-context data.
+3. Formula Conversion Optimization: Develop a more robust method for handling mathematical and special characters during the PDF to DOCX conversion.

+### Conclusion

+While the program successfully handles a range of tasks related to document processing and data retrieval, there are areas that require improvement.
+Enhancing error handling, entity recognition, and formula conversion will significantly improve the program's reliability and accuracy.

 ## Code Defect Analysis